 If you start building a reputation for creating diet and exercise programs that shed weight in impressive ways, you’re already climbing the ladder.

-Be they gym-based sessions or onsite with company employees, group sessions will do two things; they’ll expose your skills to a bunch of people at once and, just as importantly, up your hourly income.
+Be they gym-based sessions or onsite with company employees, group sessions will do two things; they’ll expose your skills to a bunch of people at once and, just as importantly, up to your hourly income.

 You might set yourself up as an exercise physiologist, sports nutritionist or corrective exercise specialist.
 How about becoming a Gym Instructor?
-Or you may decide that Group Exercise instruction is your calling and focus entirely on that.
+Or you may decide that Group Exercise Instruction is your calling and focus entirely on that.